Home

 is a "highly digestible nutrition" product which is available in 100g

-or 400g pouches, and which has a 30 day shelf life after opening.
+or 400g pouches, that has a 30 day shelf life after opening.
 It

 does state it is for intermittent or supplemental feeding only.